 8.3 Wisconsin Department of Transportation Questionnaire/Response Form:

-The COUNTY shall distribute a pre-addressed, postage-paid FST Questionnaire/Response Form, provided by the Project Manager, to every individual receiving assistance from the FST Operator.
+The COUNTY at the direction of the Project Manager shall distribute a pre-addressed, postage-paid FST Questionnaire/Response Form to every individual receiving assistance from the FST Operator.

-The DEPARTMENT will design the form for the COUNTY and provide an initial supply.
-The COUNTY shall be responsible for keeping records of all costs associated with reproduction of additional survey forms, distribution, and postage for reimbursement.
+The DEPARTMENT will design the form for the COUNTY and provide a continuous supply.
 The DEPARTMENT shall create a monthly summary of motorist responses and provide this information to the COUNTY.
 The COUNTY shall also be responsible for ensuring an adequate supply of forms is present at all times in the FST vehicle.

 9.0 Basis of Payment